Centralized and distributed architecture

 The distributed model also supports a hybrid workflow that includes both centralized and distributed client-server relationships.
 This allows users both to share their work by connecting their individual server to a shared server, and to interact directly with a shared server.
 A hybrid configuration:

-In addition, Helix Server distributed versioning allows synchronization of content across multiple offices or teams.
+In addition, Helix Core Server distributed versioning allows synchronization of content across multiple offices or teams.
 You use the p4 fetch and p4 push commands if the servers are networked or the p4 zip and p4 unzip commands if they’re not.
 See "Managing Distributed Development" in Helix Core Server Administrator Guide.